Mousmi-Dave/WebScrapping/README.md

 # WebScrapping project

 ## Description

-This project that retreive data from single page as well as multiple pages.
-This Repository will hold all of the code and queries which I have create and uploaded as well.
-In this repository there are projects for single page Web Scrapping and Multiple Page Web Scrapping.
-I have used Jupyter Noteebook for retreiving the data from scratch .
-I have used requests and Beautiful Soup library for retrive the data from website along with Pandas to store data in .csv format.
-The logic behind storing the data in .csv format so that we can use the data for more analysis.
-This .csv format can utilize in Tableau for Data Visualition or else we can hit the SQL query to find more insight, solve the problem statement.
-Even the insight can be fetched using Python language
+This project gathers data from both single and multiple pages.
+The repository encompasses all the code and queries that I have developed and uploaded.
+Within this repository, you'll find projects focused on web scraping for both single and multiple pages.
+Jupyter Notebook was employed for extracting data from websites.
+The raw data retrieval utilized Requests and Beautiful Soup libraries, and Pandas was employed to store the data in a .csv format.
+This .csv format can be leveraged in Tableau for data visualization, or alternatively, SQL queries can be executed to derive additional insights and address specific problem statements.
+Furthermore, insights can be obtained using the Python programming language too.

 ## Features

 -For Single Page Webscrapping, I have used data which was in Table format on website.
 -For Multiple Pages, I have used Non- Structed data from website.
 - ...

 ## Getting Started

 Instially there must be a website whose data is free avaiable over Internet.

 ## Installation

 There must be three libraries need to install on your system.
 They are Requests, BeatifulSoup and Pandas.
 Below are cmd to install them.

 pip install requests